 - 1 ½ cups long grain white rice

-- 1/4 teaspoon ground cumin , more to taste
+- ½ teaspoon ground cumin (or taco seasoning) , plus more to taste

 Optional: Chopped cilantro

-- Pour oil in a large skillet over medium heat.
-Add rice and cook for about 10 minutes or until golden.
-Then push rice to one side of the skillet.
-Add diced onions and cook 2 to 3 minutes and then stir in garlic and cook an additional minute.
-Combine onions and rice.
+- Push rice to one side of the skillet.
+Add diced onions and cook 2 to 3 minutes.
+Stir in garlic and cook an additional 1 minute.
+Stir rice into onion mixture.

-- Once at a boil place lid on the pan and simmer for 25-35 minutes, or until the rice has absorbed the liquid and the rice is cooked through.
+- Simmer 25 to 35 minutes, or until the rice has absorbed the liquid and the rice is cooked through.

-- Remove from heat and stir in fresh cilantro if desired.
-Salt and pepper to taste.
+- Remove from heat and fluff with a fork.
+Stir in fresh cilantro, if desired.
+Season with salt and pepper.
 Enjoy with your favorite Mexican dish!

 - Tomatoes: Try using a (14.5-ounce) can of petite diced or crushed tomatoes in place of tomato sauce.
 If adding a whole can, remove 1/2 cup of broth/water.